-The following discussion presents an analysis of the results of operations of our reportable business segments: North American Full-Service, North American Limited-Service, and Asia Pacific.
+The following discussion presents an analysis of the results of operations of our reportable business segments at year-end 2019: North American Full-Service, North American Limited-Service, and Asia Pacific.
 Our Europe, Middle East and Africa, and Caribbean and Latin America operating segments do not individually meet the criteria for separate disclosure as reportable segments, and accordingly we have not included those operations in this discussion of our Business Segments.
-See Footnote 17.
-Business Segments to our Financial Statements for other information about each segment, including revenues and a reconciliation of segment profits to net income.
+See Note 15 to our Financial Statements for other information about each segment, including revenues and a reconciliation of segment profits to net income.